impe93/react-native-wind/README.md

 ## License

-React Native Wind is GPL 3.0 licensed, as found in the [LICENSE](/LICENSE) file.
+React Native Wind is MIT licensed, as found in the [LICENSE](/LICENSE) file.